kainan010/Digital-Bank-Object-Oriented-Programming---OOP-/README.md

 ## Usage example

 A few motivating and useful examples of how you can be used.
-Spice this up with code blocks and potentially more acknowledgement you'll have it .
+Spice this up with code blocks and potentially more knowledge you'll have it .

 ## Contributing